jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 purpose.
 This means for programmers, trained in the art of structuring recursion, can concentrate on what the computation is doing rather than how it is done.

+### 3.2 Primitive and General

+There are different types of recursion.

 4 Hiding (explicit) recursion
 -----------------------------